encolajs/encolajs-enforma/docs/recipes/multi-input-field.md

    inputProp="NumberRange" />
 ```

-## Proper Implementation
+## Alternative Implementation

-A proper, more robust, implementation would look like this:
+Another option for implementing this would look like this:
 1. You build a proper input component that works independently
    - The input component does not rely on the `HeadlessField` to interact with the form
    - The input component emits `onInput`, `onChange` or `update:modelValue` to communicate with the outside world